Aortic valve replacement: Anatomy, physiology and pathophysiology

-The aortic valve is semilunar (half-moon shaped) with three cusps.
+The aortic valve is one of the two semilunar valves of the heart with three cusps, or leaflets.
 It separates the heart from the aorta.
-Each cusp is attached to the aortic wall creating a sinus; a Valsalva sinus.
-The origins of the two coronary arteries are sited in two Valsalva sinuses, each named after the coronary artery they supply.
-Leaflets are separated by commissures.
+Each cusp is attached to the aortic wall creating a sinus called an aortic sinus.
+The origins of the two coronary arteries are sited in two aortic sinuses.
+Cusps also known as leaflets are separated by commissures.
 The posterior leaflet is in continuation with the anterior leaflet of the mitral valve (the tissue is called the aorto-mitral curtain).
 The aortic valve is opened during systole, the driving force for it to open is the difference in pressure between the contracting left ventricle of the heart and the aorta.
 During cardiac diastole (when the heart chamber gets bigger) the aortic valve closes.

 Aortic stenosis most commonly is the result of calcification of the cusps.
 Other reasons for stenosis are the bicuspid valve (some patients have only two cusps at the aortic valve instead of the usual three) and rheumatic aortic stenosis (now rare in the West).
 Obstruction at the level of the aortic valve causes increased pressure within the heart's left ventricle.
 This can lead to hypertrophy and ultimately dysfunction of the heart.
 While x-ray and ECG might indicate aortic stenosis, echocardiography is the diagnostic procedure of choice.
 US findings also help in grading the severity of the disease.
 In cases of symptomatic severe aortic stenosis, AVR is warranted.
 In cases of asymptomatic but severe aortic stenosis, more factors should be taken into consideration.

 Aortic regurgitation, on the other hand, has many causes: degeneration of the cusps, endocarditis, bicuspid aortic valve, aortic root dilatation, trauma, connective tissue disorders such as Marfan syndrome or Ehlers-Danlos lead to imperfect closure of the valve during diastole, hence the blood is returning from the aorta towards the left ventricle of the heart.
 Acute aortic regurgitation (caused by endocarditis, aortic dissection or trauma) ends up in pulmonary edema, because of the acute increase in left ventricle (LVEDP) that does not have time to adjust to the regurgitation.
 Chronic regurgitation, by contrast, gives the heart time to change shape, resulting in eccentric hypertrophy, which has disastrous effects on the myocardium.
 Ultrasound is here also the best diagnostic mobility, either it is transthoracic or transesophageal.